SowmyaKoneti/University_Chatbot_/README.md

 ### 1. Preparation of Dataset

-The dataset, which is kept in 'intents.json,' contains a variety of query patterns from users pertaining to university data.
-Every intent has a tag, responses, and patterns.
+The dataset, which is kept in 'schemas.json,' contains a variety of query patterns from users pertaining to university data.
+Every schema has a tag, responses, and patterns.

 ### 2. Training Model